merrychap/fluffychat/README.md

 ### Some details
 Chat works only in **local networks** due to the fact that this is under development.

+Network protocol of this chat is too naive.
+Because of that, I started [chat_protocol](https://github.com/merrychap/chat-protocol) repository.
+After this protocol will be finished network functionality of this chat will be replaced with ```chat_protocol``` implementation.

 ### Requirements
 - Python 3.*
     - netifaces